 You can finally stop googling “what should I pack in my hospital bag for labor“, “what to pack in your maternity hospital bag“, “the best hospital bag checklist“, “what to bring to the hospital for mom, dad, baby” or whatever phrase you have been searching for, because I got you, mama.

-I’m laying out what you should pack in your hospital bag for mom, for dad, and for baby.
-The best part is, it is a very practical printable checklist that you can download and use for delivery prep packing!
+This checklist will give you exactly what you should pack in your hospital bag for mom, for dad, and for baby.
+The best part is, it is a very practical printable hospital bag checklist that you can download and use for delivery prep packing!

 Sometimes I think about it this way: if you were broke and the only thing you were able to pack in your hospital bag was an outfit for your newborn, do you know you would be just fine?

 But I know, you want to be a little more than just fine.
 You want to be comfortable and in my experience, that is possible.
 After multiple overnight hospital stays during my second pregnancy, I think I got this packing-a-hospital-bag thing down.
 So let’s get to the details of everything you need in your hospital bag.

 Let’s get your pregnancy hospital bag packed up for comfort but also without all the unnecessary fluff.

-But first, allow me to answer the big question – when to start packing your hospital bag for labor?
+But first, allow me to answer the big question – when should you start packing your hospital bag for labor?

-When should you pack your pregnancy hospital bag?
+When should you start packing your hospital bag for delivery?

 Wait until you find out the baby’s gender before shopping for the baby coming home outfit.
 Alternatively, you can get gender-neutral outfits like these ones I loved here

-Ultimately, just start packing your hospital bag as early as you can.
+Ultimately, you should start packing your hospital bag as early as you can.
 If you find it too stressful trying to put all the essentials together, this hospital bag bundle would be great for you.

 The Things You Will Be Glad You Packed In Your Hospital Bag While In Labor